JunyiZhou-Conny/PediatricSavior/README.md

 - `isLoading`: Indicates whether the chatbot is generating a response.
 - `loading`: Tracks the initialization status of the chatbot.

-#### Key Functionalities
+#### Key Functionalities (TBD:save existing complete/non-complete chat history into the db)
 - **Message Handling**: Users can send messages through an input form, which are then processed by a backend server.
 Responses from the chatbot, including text and images, are fetched and displayed in the chat window.
 - **Image Fetching**: If a response includes an image reference, the component fetches and displays this image as part of the conversation.
 The chatbot's backend logic determines when an image is relevant to the conversation, tagging the response with an image ID.
 - **Conversation Initialization and Reset**: Provides functionality to reset the chat to a clean state and reinitialize the conversation.
+(TBD: more about the importance/meaning for having this reset button)
 - **Automatic Scrolling and Session Storage**: Implements automatic scrolling to the latest messages and stores the conversation history in session storage to preserve chat state across page reloads.

 #### Effects and Refs